Blackpool SEND (formerly Parent Partnership Service)

 How will you judge if the support has had an impact?

 Continual assessment takes place throughout your child’s time at Woodlands This is to ensure progress is mapped and built upon.
-This is shared with parents on an ongoing basis through home/school books, telephone conversations, parents meetings and through the school review process.
+This is shared with parents on an ongoing basis.
 Parental input is welcomed and encouraged.

 What is an annual review?

-An Annual Review is a review of your child’s Education, Health and Care Plan or Statement of Special Educational Need.
+An Annual Review is a review of your child’s Education, Health and Care Plan.
 We look at your child’s identified needs and consider the educational provision, and any non-educational provision such as physiotherapy or speech therapy, in the light of those needs.
 We also use this review process to discuss your child’s development and progress over the year, and to decide new targets for the coming year.
 Your child is encouraged to attend this meeting where appropriate.

 How is the Annual Review organised?